0. Introduction

 4.5 CONTROL OF RECORDS

-XXX maintains a documented procedure to identify the controls and responsibilities needed for the identification, collection, storage, protection, retrieval, retention time, and disposition of records.
+XXX maintains a documented procedure to identify the controls and responsibilities needed for the identification, collection, legibility, correction, storage, protection from unintended alteration, damage, loss, retrieval, retention time, and disposition of records.
 Records, including those originating from outsourced activities, are established and controlled to provide evidence of conformity to requirements and XXX Quality Management System.
 Records remain legible, identifiable, and retrievable.
-Records are retained for a minimum of five years or as required by customer, legal, and other applicable requirements, whichever is longer.
+Records are retained for a minimum of ten years or as required by customer, legal, and other applicable requirements, whichever is longer.

 5.0 PRODUCT REALIZATION